valory-xyz/open-autonomy/docs/guides/service_configuration_file.md

 ## Export to environment variables

-When building the deployments, the overrides from the service components are exported as system environment variables inside the docker containers and picked up at runtime by the agents.
+When building the deployments, the overrides from the service components are exported as system environment variables inside the Docker containers and picked up at runtime by the agents.
 The exported environment variables are labelled with their upper case JSON path:

 ```
 <COMPONENT_TYPE>_<UPPERCASE_ATTRIBUTE_PATH>=<value>